 Violence Against Women, Peace and Security

 One of the biggest obstacles to women´s peace and security is violence against women.
 Security politics is conceptualized on identifying the threats from “outside” national borders while these threats come for women most often “within” the relations of their affiliations.
-However, the security policy often fails to reach there as the security of women has been moved to the "private" sphere, to be taken care of the nearest: family male members and husbands, who are most often the abuser.
+But the security policy does not reach there as the security of women has been moved to the "private" sphere, to be taken care of the nearest: family male members and husbands, who are most often the abuser.
 EU has adopted European Security and Defense Policy but there is still a considerable resistance to develop a common European strategy to curb violence against women.

 Continuous militarization of the world stands on the way to gender equality and social development and has crucial place in maintaining male dominance in society in peace.
 Militarism also asserts hard masculinity that favors violence to protect peace and a weak femininity in need for protection.
-However, to be protected means in advance to be subordinate – which excludes the possibility for real participation of women.
-It is how women’s absence from decision-making within the international security is sustained, and where peace itself has been given a subordinate status to war.
+But to be protected means in advance to be subordinate – which excludes the possibility for real participation of women.
+It is how the women absence from decision making within the international security is sustained, and where peace itself has been given a subordinate status to war.

 The IFE-EFI works to expose the structures of violence against women in peace and war and to reinforce feminist analyses and a feminist vision of global justice where transnational alliances against militarism and the military are fundamental building stones, in order to put human security that includes violence against women on the top of the political agendas.

 See conclusions and address to the European Parliament, European Commission and national governments from the participants of the European feminist conference “Security in Europe for whom?”
 (European Parliament, Brussels 18-19 /09 2006).